The Google Pixel 9, the Pixel 9 Pro Fold and everything announced at the Made by Google event

 Google Pixel Screenshot app

 Google has revamped its Assistant around Gemini.
 Google hardware Chief Rick Osterloh said, "It's the biggest leap forward since we launched Google Assistant."
-And Google promises that the assistant won't just be for fancy flagship devices, but also existing ones — it's not just Google phones that get the tools, but all Android phones.
-Some of the demos (all of which were performed live on stage — with a couple of hiccups, and big cheers when things went right) were performed on Samsung and Motorla phones.
+And Google promises that the assistant won't just be for fancy new flagship devices, but existing mid-range ones as well — and not just Google phones, but all Android phones.
+Some of the event's live demos were performed on Samsung and Motorola handsets (although there were a few hiccups).
 President of Android, Sameer Samat, called Gemini the "most widely available AI Assistant."

+Gemini can be pulled up over whatever app you're using and answer your questions about what's on screen.
+Circle to Share lets you quickly send whatever you happen to be looking at to your contacts with just a couple taps.

 You can now also ask Gemini to access files in your Drive or messages in your Gmail account to generate text-based content like bios, workout plans or itineraries.
 To keep your personal details private, requests involving the most sensitive info are handled by Gemini Nano, an AI model that lives on your phone.

-Other examples included asking Gemini to create a list of the foods a YouTube creator eats on a travel video and then added those to a list.
+Other examples included asking Gemini to create a list of the foods a YouTuber ate in a video and then adding those to a list.
 Or asking it to create a playlist described by vibes.
 With Gemini Live, you get a few new voices, including Dipper, Ursa and Vega.
-Gemini Live hits hard on the conversational aspect of talking with Gemini and the responses did indeed sound natural — especially when you don't have to keep saying "hey Google."
+Gemini Live hits hard on the conversational aspect, and the responses did indeed sound natural — especially when you don't have to keep saying "hey Google."

-Pixel Weather, a redesigned weather app for the Pixel 9 family comes with a handy AI summary and is completely customizable.
+Pixel Weather, a redesigned weather app for the Pixel 9 family, comes with a handy AI summary and is completely customizable.
 Call Notes can give you an AI-powered summary of a call after you hang up.
-You can even review the full transcript of the call.
-For privacy, the calls and summaries are taken care of on-device instead of sending it to the cloud.
+You can even review the full transcript.
+For privacy, the transcriptions and summaries are taken care of on-device instead of sending it to the cloud.
 Of course it's completely optional.

 Other features revealed in Mountain View include the Add Me feature in photos — which NBA All Star Jimmy Butler came on stage to demonstrate.
 The AI trick allows the photographer to be in the shot by taking one photo without them, and then another with them in place, then AI merges the photos, ensuring reality's increasing subjectivity.

-Pixel Studio can create images from text prompts.
-Google's Alexander Schiffhauer demonstrated creating a party invitation using text prompts and suggestions for different styles fonts, etc. He then sent the image to his friends, and noted that thanks to RCS coming to iPhone, everyone will see the same image.
+Pixel Studio can create images using text prompts and suggestions for different styles fonts.
+Google's Alexander Schiffhauer noted that thanks to RCS coming to iPhone, these and other images will appear the same for everyone in text message conversations.

 Catch up on all the news from Google’s Pixel 9 launch event right here!